kimnivore/weather-app/README.md

 # Weather App

-This is a custom made application that will allow users to look-up the current weather forecast in the city of their choice.
-The app fetches data from Unsplash API and randomizes a photo related to the user's inputted city.
+This is a custom made application that will allow users to search for the current weather in the city of their choice.
+The app fetches the data from OpenWeather and Unsplash API, provides the current temperature and other weather data and then randomizes a photo related to inputted city.

 <!-- ![Keane Chalk Art](https://github.com/kimnivore/keanes_nft_fe/blob/main/src/assets/KeanesArt.png?raw=true) -->